 The Finance Committee is a central corporate mechanism to foster the continued expansion and success of IAIA program goals.

 3.7 Journal Editorial Board

-Because the journal is a singularly vital component of IAIA there is a separate Editorial Board to advise on matters relating to content.
-Members of this Board are recommended by the Editors and appointed by the IAIA Board of Directors.
+Because the journal is an important component of IAIA there is a separate Editorial Board to advise on matters relating to content.

+New members of this Board are recommended by the existing Editorial